 The story was true, I recently discovered.
-I read the Navy’s investigation report and I heard the details of the decades-old murder directly from the Navy’s investigator.
+I read the Navy’s special investigation report and I heard the details of the decades-old murder directly from the Navy’s special investigator.
 The Navy appointed an unusual officer to investigate the grisly murder in Mexico.

 The Navy sent a frogman.

 Admiral Gordon Gray was walking history.
 Affectionately called "the old frogman," Gray was a legend in the U.S. Navy.
 Like Admiral John D. Bulkley and Admiral Hyman G. Rickover, Gray was one of the few post-WWII naval officers who served more than 50 years on active duty.
 Over the course of Gray's career, rising from seaman to admiral, he saw combat in three major wars and more than a dozen conflicts around the globe.

 During his long career, Gray served as a PT boat sailor, a guerrilla, a counter-guerrilla, a frogman, a special operator, a spy, a counter-spy, and a special investigator.

 Gray was a pioneer in naval special operations and unconventional warfare and he was influential in the development of the U.S. Navy SEALs (Sea, Air and Land).
 He was one of the first Underwater Demolition Team (UDT) frogmen in WWII and he was one of the first UDT men to be commissioned as a Navy SEAL.